 These are the courses curated by Top Marketing Professionals in the Industry who have spent 100+ Hours reviewing the Courses available in the market.
 These courses will help you to get a job or upgrade your skills.

-Here's a look at the marketing strategies of Dove.
+Here's a look at the creative and effective Dove marketing strategies:

 Popular Marketing Campaigns of Dove

 Dove has managed to create a unique and record-breaking campaign that has won the hearts of its customers over and over again.
 The company has been able to accomplish its success by investing in thoughtful, emotion-driven, empathic and sophisticated marketing strategies.
 Because of this Dove has transformed from making campaigns that were activities based to stunt marketing or large content creation.